 The vast majority of Genesis themes support multiple layout options – such as sidebar on the left, sidebar on the right and no sidebar at all.

-There are no filters on the output of this function.
+There is one filter on the output of this function, which is

 genesis_site_layout.
 This filter short circuits the function and can be used to override the settings and force a certain layout.

 genesis_site_layout is located in lib/functions/layout.php.